Siyanho/project/Part1.md

 The idea of mode selection is: first, let the player choose whether to play with people or computers; If he/she chooses to play with people, let he/she choose whether to move asynchronously or simultaneously; If he/she chooses to play with a computer, let he/she choose to play with a regular computer or a smart one.

 I'll write the explanations of details in the following codes:
+(You can also see some more explanations of details in py files.)

 ### 1.Player1 and Player2 move asynchronously:

+By default, player 1 moves first and Player 2 moves later.
+Each time the player moves, the board is updated and outputs the latest board.
+Whoever gets to the wrong position or dead end first loses.
+In fact, player 2 may be at a disadvantage in this mode.

     '''python
     print('Please choose your opponent: Human or Computer?')